K11 ARTUS Plays Host To Chow Yiu Fai As Its Fifth Artist In Residence

-(MENAFN- Media OutReach Newswire) mo-p1 mo-grey" lang="en"> HONG KONG SAR - Media OutReach Newswire - 19 February 2024 - K11 ARTUS, through its programme, Artist In Residence, is welcoming talented creatives to its residential home to inspire new and inventive works of art.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 19 February 2024 - K11 ARTUS, through its programme, Artist In Residence, is welcoming talented creatives to its residential home to inspire new and inventive works of art.

 Chow Yiu Fai at K11 ARTUS